ourresearch/total-impact-deploy/README.md

 Usage
 -----
-Install the script by by logging in to a fresh server and running:
+Install and run the script by by logging in to a fresh server and running:

     apt-get install git-core
     git clone git://github.com/total-impact/total-impact-deploy.git
     total-impact-deploy
     ./deploy.sh

 That's it.
 You'll also need to supply two passwords: